 How to Transform Your Coaching Discussions

 Now, I’m not even saying anyone in particular abuses this status.
 I’m just saying that whether we like it or not, or take advantage of it or not.
 The reality is that the coach and the “coachee” play varied roles in a two-part play.
 Too often the manager is dominant, and the employee is subservient.
 One is teaching, the other is learning.
-One is explaining, the other is absorbing.
+Also, one is explaining, the other is absorbing.
 One is preaching, the other is practicing.
 Why not do your coaching discussions differently?

 How to Level Set Your Coaching Discussions

 So, how do you level-set things when the scenario sets itself up to be imbalanced from the beginning?
 You make your coaching discussions-conversations.
-You do this by making them a dialogue, not a monologue.
+Above all, you do this by making them a dialogue, not a monologue.
 You fill them with curiosity and discovery.
 Think about it.
 In any situation where you’re trying to build common ground and establish a relationship, what do you do?
 You initiate conversation.
 You ask more questions and listen with empathy.

-Why a Conversation is so Important
+Why a Coaching Discussion is so Important

 Second, coaching discussions generate opportunities for newness.
 Think about it.
 If you (the coach) are the only one doing the talking, the teaching, the helping and the training – nothing new can be discovered.
 But, if the two of you make it a dialogue, you are bound to raise new ideas, you are forced to challenge old ways.
 Then you gain new perspectives, and you are allowed to dream of different options.

-Do you want more information on the power of coaching?
+Also, do you want more information on the power of coaching?
 Go here: Why Coaching is the Secret Sauce of Leadership.

-Want help to ramp up your results as a leader, check out our Superstar Leadership online training.
+In addition, do you want help to ramp up your results as a leader, check out our Superstar Leadership online training.

-Keep learning, read our: Unparalleled Leadership book.
+Finally, keep learning, read our: Unparalleled Leadership book.